The structure of arbitrary Conze-Lesigne systems: Conclusion of the argument

 \begin{proposition}[Good factors form a directed set] Given two good factors $\mathrm{Y}_1, \mathrm{Y}_2$ of $\mathrm{X}$, there exists another good factor $\mathrm{Y}$ of $\mathrm{X}$ such that $\mathrm{Y}_1, \mathrm{Y}_2 \leq \mathrm{Y}$. \end{proposition}

 We defer the proof of this proposition to Section \ref{join-sec}.
-Assuming it for now, any family of good factors can be completed to a directed set of good factors, and hence for the purposes of showing that (i) and (ii) we can now drop the requirement that the family of good factors be directed.
+Assuming it for now, any family of good factors can be completed to a directed set of good factors by a transfinite induction on the cardinality of the family of good factors.
+Indeed, the base case being trivial, suppose $\beta=\alpha+1$ is a successor ordinal and $\mathfrak{X}_\alpha$ is a directed family of good factors.
+Applying Proposition \ref{good-directed}, we can form $\mathfrak{X}_\beta$ by taking the join of each good factor in $\mathfrak{X}_\alpha$ with the additional element.
+Moreover, if $\beta$ is a limit ordinal, then we can take the union of all $\mathfrak{X}_\alpha$ over $\alpha<\beta$.

+Hence for the purposes of showing that (i) implies (ii) we can now drop the requirement that the family of good factors be directed.
 In particular, if $\mathrm{X}$ is the inverse limit of some other systems $\mathrm{X}_n$, and each $\mathrm{X}_n$ was already demonstrated to be an inverse limit of good factors, then $\mathrm{X}$ itself must also be an inverse limit of good factors, simply by concatenating all the families of good factors together (and ignoring the directed set requirement).

 The next step is to reduce to the case of separable $\Gamma$-systems.
 By Lemma \ref{basic-facts} and the preceding discussion, it suffices to show that every $\Gamma$-system $\mathrm{X}$ is the inverse limit of separable $\Gamma$-systems.
 But given any finite collection ${\mathcal F}$ of elements of the $\sigma$-complete Boolean algebra $\X$ associated to $\mathrm{X}$, one can form the factor $\mathrm{X}_{\mathcal F}$ by replacing $\X$ with the $\sigma$-complete subalgebra generated by the $\Gamma$-orbit $\{ T^\gamma F: F \in {\mathcal F}, \gamma \in \Gamma \}$ of ${\mathcal F}$, and restricting the measure and action appropriately.
 It is clear that this is a separable factor of $\mathrm{X}$, and $\mathrm{X}$ is the inverse limit of the $\mathrm{X}_{\mathcal F}$, as claimed.